MasahikoSawada/Patch-Spell-Checker/README.md

 # Patch-Spell-Checker
-Spell checker for patch file written in C or C++ language.
+Customizable simple spell checker for patch file written in C or C++ language.

 # Usage
 ```